-Prostate cancer is the most common cancer among men (after skin cancer), and it can often be treated successfully.
+Prostate cancer is the most common cancer among men (other than skin cancer).
 The American Cancer Society recommends that men have a chance to make an informed decision with their health care provider about whether to be screened for prostate cancer.

-\ The American Cancer Society relies on information from the SEER\ database, maintained by the National Cancer Institute, to provide survival statistics for different types of cancer. \SEER = Surveillance, Epidemiology, and End Resul
+The American Cancer Society relies on information from the SEER database, maintained by the National Cancer Institute, to provide survival statistics for different types of cancer.
+SEER = Surveillance, Epidemiology, and End Results cancer.org/crucialcatch

 Talk to your doctor about a cancer screening plan that might be best for you.
-For cancer information, day-to-day help, and emotional support, call our 24/7 cancer helpline at 1-800-227-2345 or visit cancer.org and select Live Chat.
-We're here when you need us.
+For cancer information, day-to-day help, and support, visit the American Cancer Society website at cancer.org or call us at 1-800-227-2345.